sjelms/EPUB-to-Markdown-Converter/README.md

 - **Enhanced**: Extract book titles from copyright statements for better folder naming
 - **Enhanced**: Apply proper Title Case formatting to all file names
 - **Enhanced**: Robust subsection detection using comprehensive metadata extraction and anchor-based extraction
+- **NEW**: Three-phase conversion approach using markdownify for superior HTML-to-Markdown conversion
+- **NEW**: Comprehensive academic book compatibility with specialized link and formatting fixes
 - Number files using logical patterns:
   - Front matter: `00a`, `00b`, `00c`, etc.
   - Chapters: `01.0`, `01.1`, `01.2`, ..., `06.0`, `06.1`, etc., where `.0` is the chapter heading and `.1+` are its subsections